 Marketing and mass-production have changed many things, but not how the human body works.

-In this post we will examine some ergonomic factors of hammers you may find interesting, and ask some questions you may want to consider.
+In this post we will examine some ergonomic factors of hammers Gentle Reader may find interesting, and ask some questions you may want to consider.

 Making tools that fit the user’s body and way of working is an old idea.
 Here is an example.

 Since those days of yore when your humble servant was a scrawny boy with a Daisy BB gun, I have enjoyed making rifle stocks.
 As I matured, my efforts turned to marbled walnut stocks for bolt-action guns and curly maple for flintlock longrifles.
-But a custom gunstock is not just a chunk of beautiful wood.
+But a custom gunstock is not just a chunk of beautiful wood, oh no.

 During my research into the art I learned how craftsmen have, for centuries, made custom shotgun and rifle stocks to fit each customer’s body.
-Indeed, unlike factory stocks, custom gunstocks are not straight, but are bent, twisted and offset in subtle ways to fit their user’s bodies to provide a steadier hold, quicker target acquisition, and reduced recoil.
+Indeed, unlike factory stocks, custom gunstocks are not straight, but are bent, twisted and offset in subtle ways to fit their user’s bodies and to provide a steadier hold, quicker target acquisition, and reduced recoil.
 These techniques work.

-Indeed, there’s a surprising number of calculations one must crunch, measurements that must be made of the user’s body and the rifle’s components, and details of the user’s body that must be determined in advance of designing a custom rifle stock.
+Indeed, like a bespoke suit or custom boots, there are a number of measurements that must be made of the user’s body and the rifle’s components, and numbers to crunch in advance of designing a custom rifle stock.
 I’m talking about a rifle made using thousands of dollars of wood and precision-machined steel, designed to fit a particular person’s body, and intended for a particular type of shooting, not a K-Mart blue-light-special killer of unsuspecting tin cans.

 Through study, testing, trial and error and handwork I learned how employing these ergonomic principles could yield significant improvements in the performance of everything from reproduction flintlock longrifles to 1,000 yard target benchrest guns, and even .45 caliber bolt-action elephant rifles.
 When I heard that a group of specialist Japanese carpenters had, over centuries of experimentation, developed tool handle designs that applied similar principles, the pieces clicked together in my mind like a Purdy double-gun’s breech.